 - Analyze patterns that can ultimately affect your business

-8 Property management KPIs to track for achieving success
+8 Most Important KPIs for property managers to track for achieving success

-Here are 8 property management KPIs that are worth tracking if you want to increase your profitability and scale your business.
+Here are 8 most important KPIs that are worth tracking if you want to increase your profitability and scale your business.

 Occupancy rates point out possible trends throughout the year and can also be used to compare your business to other properties in the rental market.